-The Eighth Conference of the States Parties (CoSP) to the United Nations Convention against Corruption (UNCAC) was held in Abu Dhabi from 16 to 20 December 2019.
+The Eighth Conference of the States Parties (COSP) to the United Nations Convention against Corruption (UNCAC) was held in Abu Dhabi from 16 to 20 December 2019.
 This biennial meeting is intended to assess and steer the implementation of the Convention, a global binding tool to prevent and fight corruption.

-More than 1,300 delegates attended the Conference, representing 156 countries and numerous intergovernmental and non-governmental organisations.
-Italy endorsed the resolution presented by Russia on protecting sport from corruption, largely based on Resolution 7/8, presented by Italy in the previous 2017 CoSP, supplemented with a few innovative elements, such as the acknowledgement of organised crime infiltrating the sport industry and the call to improve cooperation between sports federations and law enforcement agencies, while maintaining the principle of sport's independence.
-The resolution also has an operational purpose, which led to UNODC's task of drawing up a thematic study on corruption in sport.
+Italy supported the resolution presented by Russia on safeguarding sport against corruption and, in particular, for the recognition of the infiltration of organised crime in the world of sport and the call to strengthen cooperation between sports federations and law enforcement authorities, without prejudice to the principle of autonomy of sport.

-Besides, Italy presented the resolution on how to measure corruption.
-The issue, already addressed at the G7 during the Italian Presidency in 2017 and then at the G20, was brought for the first time to the attention of the CoSP UNCAC.
-The resolution stresses the importance of developing an international statistical framework based on scientific methods and reliable data sources, such as direct experience data, official court statistics and risk and vulnerability indicators, in order to overcome the effects resulting from merely perceptive indicators, which may increase public corruption perception based on the effectiveness and reputation of competent authorities' law enforcement action, rather than on its actual size.
+Italy also presented the resolution on the measurement of corruption, which stresses the importance of developing an international statistical framework based on scientific methodologies and reliable data sources, such as direct experiential data, official judicial statistics and risk and vulnerability indicators, in order to overcome the effects of using merely perceptive indices, which risk increasing public perception of the phenomenon, depending not on its actual size, but on the effectiveness and notoriety of the action taken to combat it by the competent authorities.